Content Marketing Strategy – your way to success!

 For the small business, content marketing is the way to go; it involves having a content marketing strategy, which comprises of all types of content being created and then published online in multiple locations.
 Instead of forcing your content on the public, your content will sit online forever, with the end goal of attracting your ideal audience or customer.

-Content marketing is also different in that it doesn’t concentrate on just advertising your products or services, it’s about drawing your audience in by providing useful information that is helpful and solves problems.
+Content marketing is different in that it doesn’t concentrate on just advertising your products or services, it’s about drawing your audience in by providing useful information that is helpful and solves problems.
 Your readers can follow you on social media to read more of your content, or follow your blog, in order to find out more.
-This helps you gain a loyal audience who trust you…and ultimately, will sign up to your email list in return for some kind of offer…be that a newsletter or a freebie checklist or e-book.
+This helps you gain a loyal audience who trust you…and ultimately buy your products or services.
+It can also help encourage them to sign up to your email list.

 What kind of content can I share online?

 When your audience find your content useful, their connection to you and your brand is strengthened.
 They will share your content, so that your audience widens further.
-So, what kind of content can you share?
+There are many different types of content – all of which can be posted, shared or used on social media to point to other things you do, such as a podcast on YouTube, your website or blog.
+These are just a few examples…

 • Your Blog